Notre-Solutions/Inship-Website/src/pages/automate/index.md

         Sage Accounts system minimizes data entry requirements as well as the possibility of human error, while the likelihood of paying inadvertent supplier overcharges has also been reduced. "
-      theIssue: "Challenge: manual accounts payable processing was a time-consuming, expensive chore which delivered inefficient management of critical supplier invoices.
-The Challenge — Coping with 7,000 Invoices Every Month"
+      theIssue: Having to manually handle and process 12,000 invoices every month, across their 17 Branch Network, accounts payable processing was a time-consuming, expensive chore which delivered inefficient management of critical supplier invoices.
+Adding to its processing costs was the fact that all those physical paper invoices had to be stored somewhere.
+“The manual system was cumbersome,” reflects Managing Director Ade Stack.
+“It is particularly important to keep our suppliers happy by paying them on-time and within their terms because we respect their efforts, and our customers rely on their products.
+However, our manual processes could occasionally delay payments, while sometimes allowing inaccurately priced invoices to go unnoticed.
+I recognised that we needed a more efficient system to streamline our accounts payable process.”
       theBrief: Deliver a solution that:- •	90 percent time savings compared to manual systems •	Reduces supplier invoice processing costs by an estimated 85 percent •	Automatically ‘flags’ invoiced pricing that is different to